Peshawar: Administration

-Civic government

 Politics

 Peshawar has historically served as the political centre of the region, and is currently the capital city of Khyber Pakhtunkhwa province.
 The city and province have been historically regarded to be strongholds of the Awami National Party – a secular left-wing and moderate-nationalist party.
 The Pakistan Peoples Party had also enjoyed considerable support in the province due to its socialist agenda.

 Despite being a centre for leftist politics in Khyber Pakhtunkhwa, Peshawar is still generally known throughout Pakistan for its social conservatism.
 Sunni Muslims in the city are regarded to be socially conservative, while the city's Shia population is considered to be more socially liberal.

 A plurality of voters in Khyber Pakhtunkhwa province, of which Peshawar is the capital, elected one of Pakistan's only religiously based provincial governments during the period of military dictatorship of Pervez Musharraf.
 A ground-swell of anti-American sentiment after the 2001 United States invasion of Afghanistan contributed to the Islamist coalition's victory.

 The Islamists introduced a range of social restrictions following the election of the Islamist Muttahida Majlis-e-Amal coalition in 2002, though Islamic Shariah law was never fully enacted.
 Restrictions on public musical performances were introduced, as well as a ban prohibiting music to be played in any public places, including on public transportation – which lead to the creation of a thriving underground music scene in Peshawar.
 In 2005, the coalition successfully passed the "Prohibition of Use of Women in Photograph Bill, 2005," leading to the removal of all public advertisements in Peshawar that featured women.

 The religious coalition was swept out of power by the secular and leftist Awami National Party in elections after the fall of Musharraf in 2008, leading to the removal of the MMA's socially conservative laws.
 62% of eligible voters voted in the election.
 The Awami National Party was targeted by Taliban militants, with hundreds of its members having been assassinated by the Pakistani Taliban.

 In 2013, the centrist Pakistan Tehreek-e-Insaf was elected to power in the province on an anti-corruption platform.
 Peshawar city recorded a voter turnout of 80% for the 2013 elections.